lchsk/postgresql_transactions/README.md

 # PostgreSQL concurrent transactions benchmark

-Corresponding blog article:

 Benchmark a number of different operations in Postgres.
 It simulates a concurrent environment with different transaction isolation levels.

+- Article describing the results of this benchmark: https://lchsk.com/benchmarking-concurrent-operations-in-postgresql.html

+- Context about transactions and concurrent behavior in PostgreSQL: https://lchsk.com/database-transactions-concurrency-isolation-levels-and-postgresql.html

+## Application

-It's written with C++ and user pqxx library to connect to Postgres.
+It's written in C++ and user pqxx library to connect to Postgres.
 It requires C++17 compiler (tested with gcc 10).
 It's been tested with PostgreSQL 12.3.

 It has a number of parameters to change its behavior.
 You can run it with `--help` options to see them all.